 Looking for the answer to a quick question?
 We've collected some of the most commonly asked questions all in one place.
 If you don't see the information you seek, contact the Office of Admission at firstname.lastname@example.org or 800-640-2287.

 Linfield College is an independent, comprehensive undergraduate institution, nationally recognized for its strong teaching faculty, outstanding academic programs and distinctive international emphasis.
 Linfield’s challenging and exciting academic programs feature a broad liberal arts core and an atmosphere in which there is genuine concern for individuals.
 Linfield College includes a residential campus in McMinnville, Oregon; the Linfield College-Good Samaritan School of Nursing in northwest Portland, Oregon; and, an Adult Degree Program offering seven degrees and four certificate programs online and at eight sites across Oregon.

 Enrollment: 1,700 (Arts & Sciences Campus in McMinnville); 350 (Nursing Campus in Portland)

 Type: Four year, co-ed, comprehensive, undergraduate, private

-Twenty-three percent of our American students have indicated ethnic diversity, with 7 percent Asian, 9 percent selecting two or more races, 4 percent Hispanic or Latino, 2 percent Native American, Native Hawaiian or Pacific Islander, and 2 percent African American.
-Seventy percent of our students come from abroad and 6 percent do not declare a race.
-Sixty-four percent of students declare themselves as White.
+Twenty-six percent of our American students have indicated ethnic diversity, with 6 percent Asian, 13.5 percent selecting two or more races, 4 percent Hispanic or Latino, 2 percent Native American, Native Hawaiian or Pacific Islander, and 2 percent African American.
+Six percent of our students come from abroad and 5 percent do not declare a race.
+Sixty-two percent of students declare themselves as White.

 Student-to-faculty ratio: 12:1